lzap/logging-journald/README.md

 ### Description

-**Logging Journald** is a plugin for logging gem - the flexible logging library for use in Ruby programs.
+**Logging Journald** is a plugin for [logging gem](https://github.com/TwP/logging) - the flexible logging library for use in Ruby programs.
 It supports logging to system journal via journald-logger and journald-native gems.

 ### Installation

 ```
 gem install logging-journald
 ```

+The gem provides journald appender and noop layout that does no formatting since core library does not provide such a layout.
+Apppender options are:

+* name - name of the appender (required)
+* ident - optional log ident (appender name by default)
+* layout - optional layout (no formatting by default)
+* mdc - log mdc into custom journal fields (true by default)
+* ndc - log ndc hash values into custom journal fields (true by default)
+* facility - optional syslog facility rendered as SYSLOG_FACILITY (USER by default)
+* extra - extra custom journal fields as hash

+All custom fields are converted to uppercase by joudnald automatically, for more details [visit official documentation](https://www.freedesktop.org/software/systemd/man/systemd.journal-fields.html).

 ### Examples